Clatanii/FiveM-MDT/README.md

 Take the MDT folder and edit the config to your likings and then add it into the resource folder in your FiveM server.
 Import the "drop me.sql" file into your database
 : Also download mysql-async if you havent, Uses that to communcate to database

-How can edit/use it?
-Everyone besides people in "Outlaw Roleplay" : )